Culver City station

 Culver City station is an elevated light rail station on the E Line of the Los Angeles Metro Rail system.
 The station is located on a dedicated right-of-way alongside Exposition Boulevard — between the intersection of Venice Boulevard and Robertson Boulevard on the west and the intersection of Washington Boulevard and National Boulevard on the east.
 The station is located in the city of Culver City, California, after which the station is named.
-The station served as the western terminus of the line from its opening on June 20, 2012, until the opening of the extension of the line to Santa Monica on May 20, 2016.